 Renewable energy reduces CO₂ emissions

-The replacement of fossil fuels with renewable zero-carbon energy sources is essential for reducing greenhouse gas emissions.
+The replacement of fossil fuels with renewable zero-carbon energy sources is essential for reducing greenhouse gas (GHG) emissions such as carbon dioxide (CO₂).
 It also improves energy security by reducing our reliance on imported fossil fuels.

-The amount of CO₂ avoided through the use of renewable energy increased four-fold between 2005 and 2018, reaching 4.9 million tonnes of CO₂ avoided in 2018.
-This was equivalent to the CO₂ emissions of half of all Irish households.
+The amount of CO₂ avoided through the use of renewable energy increased five-fold between 2005 and 2020, reaching 6.6 million tonnes of CO₂ (MtCO2) avoided in 2020.
+This was equivalent to the CO₂ emissions of over half of all Irish homes.

 Success of Renewable Electricity

-Decarbonising the electricity system combined with increased electrification of heat and transport, for example through electric vehicles and heat pumps, is a crucial part of the strategy for decarbonising the energy system.
-The use of renewable electricity ensures that switching to electric vehicles and heat pumps results in a significant reduction in CO₂ emissions compared to the fossil fuel alternative.
+Decarbonising the electricity system combined with increased electrification of heat and transport, for example through electric vehicles and heat pumps, is a crucial part of the strategy to decarbonise the energy system.
+The use of renewable electricity ensures that switching to electric vehicles and heat pumps results in significant reductions in CO₂ emissions compared to the fossil fuel alternative.

 Renewable energy in Ireland